Chart Color Schemes

 Baranduda - Leneva ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Baranduda-Leneva had low cultural diversity, with 88.0% of its population born in Australia, 93.1% being citizens, and 91.9% speaking English only at home.
-Christianity was the predominant religion, accounting for 49.5%.
+Baranduda-Leneva had a low cultural diversity, with 88.0% born in Australia, 93.1% being citizens, and 91.9% speaking English only at home.
+Christianity was the dominant religion, comprising 49.5%.
 Hinduism was overrepresented at 1.7%, compared to 0.8% regionally.

 Frequently Asked Questions - Diversity